 Prerequisites: Graduate-level probability theory with measure theory at the level of STA2111, and stochastic processes at the level of STA447/2006 (may be concurrent).
 Some linear algebra and group theory will also be used.
 This course is intended primarily for graduate students in statistics; all others must obtain the permission of the instructor before enroling.

 Evaluation: To be announced.
 Will include some combination of homework assignments, an in-class test, class participation, a project, and/or an oral presentation.

 Instructor Office Hours: You are welcome to talk to the instructor after class, or any time you find him in his office, or you can e-mail him to arrange another time to meet.

 Readings: There is no required textbook.
-For a first idea of the content of the course, see this paper (discrete case) and this paper [and Section 2 of this paper] (general case).
+For a first idea of the content of the course, see this paper (discrete case) and this paper and this paper and Section 2 of this paper (general case).